WHEN

 assisted a few well known individuals, but my professional relationships

-on Bipolar Disorder
+article on Bipolar

 Some

-temptation to exalt their egos when a famous individual
+cannot resist the temptation to exalt their own egos

-me from referring-out to them.
-Is their narcissism showing, or just
+it lowers it~ and has stopped me from referring-out to them.
+Is

 Human

-nature delights in its close encounters with fame--but
+nature delights in its close encounters with fame, but

-Isn't there something very wrong with this picture?
+to secrecy??
+Isn't there something very wrong

-privacy, it stinks.
+to ignoring every client's right to privacy, it stinks.

 Don't